 If we said mountain bikes have gotten pretty good these days it would be the understatement of the year.
 We've reached a point in which our featherweight cross-country whips slam through rough terrain with more power than long-travel steeds of the past, and long-travel enduro sleds offer the pedaling efficiency of old-school hardtails.
 Different geometries, wheel sizes, and updated suspension designs create options for every kind of rider imaginable, and the SB130 takes the cake for those looking for a do-it-all 29er.
 The ideal SB130 rider is one that might find the SB100 a little under-gunned compared their riding buddies' rigs or on their typical riding terrain, whereas an SB150 is simply more bike than what's needed and is just extra weight and travel to pedal around.
 We feel that the geometry, suspension package, and build kit on this SB130 are all responsible for that neutral, well-rounded position adding confidence on every ride with the ability to work so well in a wide variety of trail conditions.
 It's certainly a bike we'd have no reservations about pulling off our rack at the trailhead and question if we had the right tool for the job.
 It simply carves buff, flowy singletrack with aplomb while not backing down on drops, rock gardens, and jumps in the park if that's your thing too.
 The 130mm of rear travel might not seem like a lot, but with a 150mm FOX Factory 36 up front and 29-inch wheels, this bike can save your hide when the going gets rough.

 This build also benefits from the lightweight stiffness of Yeti's top-tier TURQ level carbon fiber construction ensuring a strong, durable, and responsive frame.
 High-modulus carbon fiber is meticulously hand laid using carefully researched and tested carbon layup structures to reinforce critical tube junctions and high-stress areas without adding excess weight or bulk.
 The result is a frame that is roughly 220g lighter than the standard C-Series carbon, with the same levels of strength and stiffness.
-For the 2020 model year, Yeti refined the TURQ carbon layup even further to provide increased levels of stiffness and durability.
-The design is tested for durability by Yeti's hard-charging enduro bruiser Rude, and Yeti is confident enough in the frame to include a lifetime warranty to the original owner against defects in materials or workmanship, which includes the Switch Infinity link as well.
+The design is tested for durability by Yeti's hard-charging team riders, and Yeti is confident enough in the frame to include a lifetime warranty to the original owner against defects in materials or workmanship, which includes the Switch Infinity link as well.
 The frame comes with molded guards to protect the downtube and chainstay, and incorporates full-length cable tunnels to simplify maintenance since the housing slides easily through the frame and pops out in the same place every time.
 Lastly, it's worth mentioning that there's enough clearance in the rear triangle for up to 2.5in tires.

-- Your dream bike becomes reality with Yeti's cherry picked SB130 build
+- Your dream bike becomes reality with this top-of-the-line trail bike

 - 130mm of plush Switch Infinity eats bumps and pedals efficiently